 For the best service for your plumbing, heating and air conditioning needs in Pittsburgh, you’ll be delighted with the satisfaction guarantee, industry-leading warranties, and professionalism you receive from Sullivan Plumbing, Heating & Cooling.
-Trusted across Pittsburgh for over 45 years, when you choose Sullivan Service you can be sure that you’re in safe hands.
-For all your plumbing, heating and cooling needs, you can count on Sullivan Super Service.
+Trusted across Pittsburgh for more than 50 years, when you choose Sullivan Service you can be sure that you’re in safe hands.
+For all your plumbing and drains, heating and cooling needs, you can count on Sullivan Super Service.

 If you’re in the market for a new water heater, you’re in luck.
 Modern water heaters are more energy-efficient than they have ever been.
 Whether you choose a tankless water heater or a hot water tank depends on where you plan to use the unit, how much hot water you’ll need and how much money you want to spend on your hot water system.
 About 30 percent of a normal American household’s energy is used to heat water, so choosing the right water heater is an important decision.
 The two main types of water heaters are conventional hot water tanks and tankless on-demand models.